Otakubuns/Sims4-DRP/README.md

 Go to [releases](https://github.com/Otakubuns/Sims4-DRP/releases) and download the latest release.

-Unzip the file and drag the .ts4script into the Mods folder.
+Drag the .ts4script into the Mods folder(do NOT unzip the ts4script file).

 After that just run up the game and you should be good!